Medical-Guardian/IOE-SERVICES-DEV/PARTNER_CAMPAIGN_COMPLETE_DOCUMENTATION.md

     WHERE ob.campaign_id = @campaign_id
       AND oa.attempt_ts >= @TodayStartUtc  -- Range-based filtering (SARGable, better performance) AND oa.attempt_ts < @TodayEndUtc
-      AND oa.disposition IN ('Completed', 'Pending')  -- Exclude successful OR in-progress calls ),
+      AND oa.disposition IN ('Completed', 'Pending', 'Failed', 'NoAnswer')  -- Block all attempt types from same-day retry ),

 -- CTE 4: Use ROW_NUMBER to deduplicate members (instead of SELECT DISTINCT)